KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 Occasionally we will make changes which require consumers of the framework to make amendments to maintain compatibility.
-Wherever possible, we maintain compatibility via `[Obsolete]` attributes, but it is encouraged that you leave obsolete warnings turned on an deal with them sooner rather than later.
+Wherever possible, we maintain compatibility via `[Obsolete]` attributes, but it is encouraged that you leave obsolete warnings turned on, and deal with them sooner rather than later.
 Generally we aim to leave obsolete methods around for 3-6 months after obsoletion.

 This page serves to give a list of all breaking/major changes.